With No Soil to Certify, They Can Contaminate the Earth and Sell Faux-ganic Produce to Unsuspecting Consumers

 Now, the Real Organic Project has brought to light an even more shocking practice in large-scale, “organic” hydroponic production.
 Glyphosate—the particularly toxic herbicide that is absolutely prohibited on organic farms—is sprayed on fields just prior to constructing hydroponic greenhouses awaiting organic certification.
 This is done to remove aggressive weeds from the greenhouses.

-“It’s vital that consumers understand what is happening here,” said Marie Burcham, an attorney and the director of domestic policy for Cornucopia.
+“It’s vital that consumers understand what is happening here,” said Kestrel Burcham, an attorney and the director of domestic policy for Cornucopia.
 “If you see cheap ‘organic’ tomatoes or berries out of season in your area, those are almost certainly hydroponically grown!
 They are often so cheap, they are putting real organic farmers—farmers who care about the health of the land they farm—out of business.”

 The National Organic Program (NOP) continues to assert that hydroponic, aquaponic, and aeroponic production is allowed, although these practices appear incompatible with the precepts and even the regulatory basis for organic production.
 The NOP’s argument in this case seems to be that because the glyphosate does not “touch” the plants being certified, it is all above board—or at least legally defensible.

 Cornucopia disagrees.
 Glyphosate is insidious and can cause contamination in non-target plants via airborne drift and other routes of exposure.
 In addition, research shows that glyphosate is strongly bound up in soils, and residues pose a risk to subsequent crops.
 But hydroponic producers seem to have a special license to do many things that are incompatible with organic principles.